israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 This syntax has a trap that has already bitten a major site: it isn't possible to blindly concatenate non-conflicting scripts.
 Consider concatenating a strict mode script with a non-strict mode script: the entire concatenation looks strict!
 The inverse is also true: non-strict plus strict looks non-strict.
 Concatenation of strict mode scripts with each other is fine, and concatenation of non-strict mode scripts is fine.
 Only concatenating strict and non-strict scripts is problematic.
 It is thus recommended that you enable strict mode on a function-by-function basis (at least during the transition period).

+You can also take the approach of wrapping the entire contents of a script in a function and having that outer function use strict mode.
+This eliminates the concatenation problem but it means that you have to explicitly export any global variables out of the function scope.